periakiva/hths/README.md

 Note that this is a "top-down" learning of the machine learning and OpenCV.
 It starts by learning the process of how to work through a machine learning pipeline in an end-to-end fashion without going through the heavy mathemtical prerequisites.
 Generally, the "bottom-up" approach requires covering the math and theory behind those tools which are harder and not necessary for the purpose of this internship.

+You can choose which sections are most relevant to you.

 ##### Setting up the environment for any notebook in the OpenCV tutorial
 - Download this repository to your machine
 - Unzip the folder